Woe4/GraphingCPSC210/README.md

 deleting all previous inputs (second required action)
 - Saving can be done with the save button on the right
 - Loading can be done with the load button on the right

+EventLog and Event classes w/ tests come from AlarmController as required